UDigStudio/uMeet_Front_End/README.md

   * Finish and complete installation
   * Click Play
 9. To configure the Android emulator for Create React Native App, follow the instructions at this [URL](https://bit.ly/2IWqQ8n)

+## Run Modes
+There are currently three main run modes for this app:
+1. Run the application in Expobook mode (like Storybook): yarn run expobook
+2. Run the application in iOS simulator: yarn run ios
+3. Run the application on Android: yarn run android